 Stephane Hamel, a Certified Web Analyst and a recognized expert, teaches the art and science of online analytics at the University of British Columbia and the University of Laval.
 As one of the rare university instructors in this specific area in North America, he has a very different perspective on social media ROI than most in higher education.

-That’s why I asked him to teach the master class on social media analytics in higher education on June 21st, 2011 for Higher Ed Experts.
-I was curious to hear Stephane’s take on some of the questions that were raised after the CASE survey results were released last month.
+That’s why I asked him to teach a master class on social media analytics in higher education for Higher Ed Experts.
+I was curious to hear Stephane’s take on some of the questions that were raised after the 2011 CASE survey results were released last month.
 I think you’ll find his answers interesting.

 1) Many in higher education think it’s impossible – or very difficult – to measure social media outcomes and ROI.
 Is it?